Board of Directors

 Washington, DC USA

-Dr. Edward V. Platia is the director of the Cardiac Arrhythmia Center at the Washington Hospital Center.
+Dr. Edward V. Platia is a Cardiac Electrophysiologist at the Washington Hospital Center.
 He is also a professor of medicine at Georgetown University and George Washington University School of Medicine.
 His research interests have focused on cardiac arrhythmias.
 He has been principal investigator of a number of major grants, including the American Heart Association and National Institutes of Health.
 He has served on the editorial board of several cardiology journals, and continues to be a reviewer for Circulation, American Journal of Cardiology, Annals of Internal Medicine, and PACE.
 Dr. Platia has been a member of the IBHRE Board of Directors since 2002.

 Christine Chiu-Man, MSC, FHRS, CCDS, CEPS

 Hospital for Sick Children